technical-task123/tech-task/README.md

   to right and fully understand all risk before edited the code.
   - Comments answer on questions
     - why next code/directive need there ?
-    - why not in another way ?
+    - why it is best way ?
     - what to do there in future and why ? by @todo
     - when modified code ?
 Comment with @since.
     - who modified code ?
 Comment with @author.
 Who can help.